Mechanics and Materials Unit (Eliot Fried)

 Theory, Design, and Construction of Mechanical Systems

-We are using applied mathematics, computer visualization, 3D modeling, and 3D printing to discover and study novel mechanical systems of various kinds, including classical mechanisms, magnetic couplings, and elastic bands and sheets.
+We are using geometry, computer visualization, 3D modeling, and 3D printing to discover and study novel mechanical systems of various kinds, including classical mechanisms, magnetic couplings, and elastic bands and sheets.
 By progressing from abstract mathematical ideas to design and on to fabricating actual physical object which can be grasped in one's hands, we are seeking to obtain a deeper understanding of each system we consider.

 In particular, we are currently investigating mechanisms with few of degrees of freedom made from identical rigid bodies joined by revolute hinges.
 These systems have many applications including deployable structures, robotics, fluid mixers, kneading machines, underwater propulsion, and educational puzzles.
 Certain limits of these mechanisms lead to bands with highly anisotropic elastic properties and interesting topologies.